bridgefoundry/teachingkids-site/src/_posts/2009-08-15-teaching-ruby-to-high-school-girls.markdown

 <div style="border: 1px dashed blue; padding-left: 7px;"><code><pre>
-Shoes.app :title => "My awesome application" do background tomato para "Hello, world", :align => 'center', :size => 'xx-large'<span class="changedcode">,</span>
+Shoes.app :title => "My awesome application" do background tomato para "Hello, world", :align => "center", :size => "xx-large"<span class="changedcode">,</span>
                        <span class="changedcode">:stroke => saddlebrown</span>
 end
 </pre></code></div>

 They played around with named colors some more.
-Once they found a few colors that bona fide didn't exist as named colors in Shoes, like "copper," we looked at <a href="images/shoes_colors.jpg">the color page in the Shoes manual</a>.
+Once they found a few colors that bona fide didn't exist as named colors in Shoes, like "copper," we looked at <a href="/images/shoes_colors.jpg">the color page in the Shoes manual</a>.
 Each color there has its equivalent `rgb` call underneath.
 I explained that you could say `tomato`, or you could equivalently say `rgb(255, 99, 71)`.
 The first number is red, the second color is green, and the third color is blue, and every color is a combination of those three colors.
 Since `tomato` is a reddish color, its first number, the red, is high relative to the other two.

 If the color you want isn't named, you can use its `rgb` equivalent.
 I asked for suggestions for a color to try to make, and we settled on periwinkle.
 I sat down at the projector and erased `tomato` and replaced it with `rgb(`.
 Then I asked: the first number is red, the second color is green, the third color is blue, so what three numbers should I try?